mattjbayly/R-from-PHP-class/README.md

 # R-from-PHP-class
-Integrating R scripts into a LAMP framework overview
+Integrating R scripts into a LAMP stack

 ## 1a.
 Starting from scratch, settign up a LAMP framework with Digigtal Ocean
-For individuals starting completely form scratch I would recomend creating a droplet within digital ocean.
-Then install Apache, PP and MySQL.
+There are numerous other tutorials available for running & installing R on a remote server.
+This overview is designed specifically for installing R on a Ubuntu/Linux server and integrating scripts into an existing LAMP stack.
+For individuals starting completely form scratch, I would recomend creating a droplet within Digital Ocean or some related web service.
+Then install Apache, PP and MySQL and finally integrate R into the mix.

 ## 1b.
 Integrating R into an existing project LAMP
 For individuals starting completely form